10 things you absolutely must do in Cape Town, South Africa

 Cape Town has an incredibly strong creative culture, and nowhere is it more evident than in Woodstock; a vibrant, up-and-coming suburb just out of the city.

 Here, over 100 pieces of colourful street art adorn almost every corner; extremely talented works of art that also bring to life important political or environmental messages.
-Head out on a guided walking tour to understand who painted them and their meaning in this colourful, eclectic neighbourhood.
+Head out on this guided walking tour to understand who painted them and their meaning in this colourful, eclectic neighbourhood.

 Check out reviews of the Woodstock walking tour on Tripadvisor.